webdriverio-community/node-safaridriver/README.md

-# node-safaridriver
+# Safaridriver for Node.js

-An NPM wrapper for Microsofts Edgedriver binary
+An NPM wrapper for handling the Safaridriver binary.

+__Note:__ 🚧 this package is currently in development, come back later!